Tax Pro Plus

 Tax Breaks for Charity Volunteers

-- Away-from-home travel expenses while performing services for a charity, including out-of-pocket roundtrip travel cost, taxi fares, and other costs of transportation between the airport or station and hotel, plus lodging and meals are allowed at 100%.
-Unlike other areas of taxes, meals are not subject to the 50% limitation.
+- Away-from-home travel expenses while performing services for a charity, including out-of-pocket round-trip travel cost, taxi fares, and other costs of transportation between the airport or station and hotel, plus lodging and meals at 100%.
 These expenses are only deductible if there is no significant element of personal pleasure associated with the travel, or if your services for a charity do not involve lobbying activities.
-Any "significant element of personal pleasure" negates a deduction (i.e., not even partial deduction is allowed).
-Significant personal pleasure is assumed if the taxpayer has only minor duties and is not required to perform any duties for the charity for major portions of the away-from-home stay.

-- The cost of entertaining others on behalf of a charity, such as wining and dining a potential large contributor are allowed at 100 % (but the cost of your own entertainment or meal is not deductible).
+- The cost of entertaining others on behalf of a charity, such as wining and dining a potential large contributor (but the cost of your own entertainment or meal is not deductible).

 - If you use your car while performing services for a charitable organization, you may deduct your actual unreimbursed expenses directly attributable to the services, such as gas and oil costs, or you may deduct a flat 14 cents per mile for the charitable use of your car.
 You may also deduct parking fees and tolls.